contentauth/c2pa-python/examples/README.md

 # Python example code

-The `examples` directory contains some small examples of using the Python library.
+The `examples` directory contains some small examples of using this Python library.
 The examples use asset files from the `tests/fixtures` directory, save the resulting signed assets to the temporary `output` directory, and display manifest store data and other output to the console.

 ## Signing and verifying assets

 The [`examples/sign.py`](https://github.com/contentauth/c2pa-python/blob/main/examples/sign.py) script shows how to sign an asset with a C2PA manifest and verify the asset.

-The `examples/sign.py` script shows how to sign an asset with a C2PA manifest and verify it using a callback signer.
-Callback signers let you define signing logic, for example where to load keys from.

 The `examples/sign_info.py` script shows how to sign an asset with a C2PA manifest and verify it using a "default" signer created with the needed signer information.